Azure/azure-batch-cli-extensions/README.rst

     $ /home/<username>/lib/azure-cli/bin/pip install azure-cli-batch-extensions

-Linux - CLI installed via Apt-Get
+Linux - CLI installed via apt-get
 +++++++++++++++++++++++++++++++++

 The install location used by apt-get may vary.
 Use the command :code:`dpkg -L azure-cli` to determine the install location.
 If you uninstall the CLI using :code:`apt-get remove`, these files will need to be cleaned up manually.
-You can use the command :code:`rm -r /opt/az` to remove them.
+You can use the command (adjusted according to install location) :code:`rm -r /opt/az` to remove them.

 .. code-block:: bash